Call for Entries

 - Trade Associations

 Entries must be completed using the online submission process NO LATER THAN 5:00 p.m.
-EST on Wednesday, November 13, 2013.
+ET on Monday, October 31, 2016.

-- The application fee varies by category.
+- The application fee is $250 for non-members or $200 for Institute members.
 Select the category by clicking on the appropriate link above under 'Award Categories'.
+Please allow for only one category entry per order.
 Payment will be accepted by American Express, Visa and MasterCard.

 - Once you complete the purchase, you will see a link to your invoice on the 'Thank You' page as well as in the email receipt.
 Click on the link to view your invoice and locate the 'Reference ID'.

 - Visit the online submission website at beyondgreen.nibs.org and follow the instructions to begin the entry process.

 2015 Award Winners | 2014 Award Winners | 2013 Award Winners | 2012 Award Winners |

 2011 Award Winners

 A truly successful project is one where project goals are identified early on and where the interdependencies of all building systems are coordinated concurrently from the planning and programming phase.
 Further, it is one that helps the building community better understand the interrelationships, evaluate and appropriately apply the eight high-performance attributes as design objectives: accessible, aesthetics, cost-effective, functional/operational, historic preservation, productive, secure/safe, and sustainable.
 Each of these design objectives is presented in the context of the others throughout the WBDG Whole Building Design Guide® website.
 SBIC and its Beyond Green™ High-Performance Building and Community Awards Program rely on the concepts embodied in the whole building design objectives to produce high-performance buildings.
 Each design objective described herein is significantly important, yet it is just one aspect of what it takes to achieve a successful project.